Hospitalité Notre Dame de Lourdes

-The Hospitalité Notre Dame de Lourdes (HNDL) a Roman Catholic religious confraternity under the spiritual authority of the Bishop of Tarbes and Lourdes, and works closely with the Rector of the Sanctuaries and his pastoral team.
-The HNDL (and each of its sections) is governed by a President and a council.
-It is active in Lourdes during the main pilgrimage season (which normally lasts from Easter until November), and it also provides people to welcome pilgrims at the Piscines (Baths) during the winter.
-The HNDL was founded in 1885, and through its work aims to pass on the ‘message of Lourdes’.
-Members, known in French as hospitaliers, strive to do this not only in Lourdes but also in their home parishes and institutions, for the good of the church and the world.
+The Hospitalité Notre Dame de Lourdes (HNDL) is a Roman Catholic religious confraternity under the spiritual authority of the Bishop of Tarbes and Lourdes, and works closely with the Rector of the Sanctuaries and his pastoral team.

+Hospitalités were originally Catholic charitable organisations which welcomed and sheltered travellers, particularly those in need; in the 2020s, HNDL is the central co-ordinating Hospitalité for pilgrims to the Sanctuary of Our Lady of Lourdes, organising the reception of pilgrims, training of volunteers, crowd-control and other needs.

 Background

-Six million visitors a year are welcomed by the volunteers who work in the sanctuaries of Lourdes.
+Five million visitors a year are welcomed by the volunteers who work in the Sanctuary of Our Lady of Lourdes.
 Some of these volunteers work in the Forum-Information Centre welcoming individual pilgrims and small groups.
 Other volunteers work in the Youth service, or give of their time and talent in one of the pavilion tents around the Domaine.
 However, the largest group of volunteers (16,000 of them) is known as the Hospitalité Notre-Dame de Lourdes (Hospitality of Our Lady of Lourdes).
 In the past a ‘Hospitality’ was a charitable organisation whose aim was to gather, accommodate and feed the less fortunate in a hostel or hospital.
-Today the Hospitalité Notre-Dame de Lourdes (HNDL) builds on that tradition, welcoming pilgrims to Lourdes (especially, but not only, the sick and disabled), and assisting at religious ceremonies.
+Today HNDL builds on that tradition, welcoming pilgrims to Lourdes (especially, but not only, the sick and disabled), and assisting at religious ceremonies.
 It is an organisation of pilgrims at the service of other pilgrims and Our Lady.

+HNDL manages several programs including, Service Sainte Bernadette (training for Hospitallers), Service Saint Michel (accommodation and catering for Hospitallers), Saint Joseph Service (including airport welcome), Service Notre Dame at the Accueil Notre Dame, Saint Frai Service and Saint John the Baptist Service.

 All Hospitalités around the world are connected to the HNDL.

+Structure

+The HNDL was founded in 1885.
+The HNDL (and each of its sections) is governed by a President and a council.
+It is active in Lourdes during the main pilgrimage season (which normally lasts from Easter until November), and it also provides people to welcome pilgrims at the Piscines (Baths) during the winter.
+Through its work it aims to pass on the ‘message of Lourdes’.
+Members, known in French as hospitaliers, strive to do this not only in Lourdes but also in their home parishes and institutions, for the good of the church and the world.